cadmia/athanor/README.md

 # Athanor

 This is an environment for static prototyping.
+Also a self-feeding furnace capable of providing constant, uniform heat.

 It is built using Nunjucks for templating, Express for serving, and whatever you feel like for asset compilation!

 ## Installation